amfrye777/MSDS6306_CaseStudy10_Afrye_CBoomhower/Paper/CaseStudy10_Paper.md

 ### Efak STL

-Now having a clearer understanding of the association between as-is and planned Efak export, the next step is to review the as-is export trend, seasonality, and remaining coincidential componenents.
-Utilizing the STL function, we are able to seperate these components and plot them one after the other.
+Now having a clearer understanding of the association between as-is and planned Efak exports, the next step is to review the as-is export trend, seasonality, and remaining coincidental components.
+Utilizing the STL function, we are able to separate these components and plot them one after the other.

-Refering to the trend segment below, it is clear there is a nearly linear increase in exports over time.
+Referring to the trend segment below, it is clear there is a nearly linear increase in exports over time.
 The seasonality component indicates a large number of exports toward the beginning of each year.
 There appears to be a consistent decrease in exports during the Summer